What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 8. Why Are There Classic American Cars In Cuba?

-Then after the revolution, the sanctions against Cuba started, and Fidel Castro banned the importation of American cars and mechanical parts.
+Then, after the revolution, the sanctions against Cuba started after a complicated series of events, and Fidel Castro banned the importation of American cars and mechanical parts.

 But the Classic American cars continued to be used in the country, and people fixed and repaired them with whatever almost-fitting spare parts they had – and still do!

-So today, Havana, Cuba is famously known for its bright-colored American Cars roaming the streets of the city.
-Many drives as tour taxis, and offer one-hour sightseeing tours.
+So today, Havana, Cuba, is famous for its bright-colored American cars roaming the streets of the city.
+Many drive as tour taxis and offer one-hour sightseeing tours.